T-Lab05/Neighborhood-Map/README.md

   You will see contact information of a place by clicking a marker.

 ## Attribution
-Google Map javascript API
-Foursquare API
+This application is based on Google Map javascript API.
+Additionally, place details in InfoWindows are provided by Foursquare API.